rzylius/ImeonModbusRtuTcpBridge/README.md

 ## Logic
-- rotates predefined list of registers/length reads them from IMEON RTU and stores in esp32.
+- rotates predefined list of registers/length reads them from IMEON RTU and stores in esp32 local registers.
 When delay between requests is set to 1 sec, my round of reads is completed in ~16secs.
   You can adjust timing between reads with QUERY_INTERVAL
-- TCP requests are answered instantly by esp32 (local registers are updated by read routine).
+- TCP requests are answered instantly by esp32 from local registers (local registers are updated by read routine).
 - TCP write requests receive immediate response SUCCESS, and are stored in the write queue
 - esp32 processes the write queue as priority - - reading stops until write queue is empty
 - if write requests fails, write request is written in the write queue again